Efficient and Generalizable Speaker Diarization via Structured Pruning of Self-Supervised Models: Proposed Method

 \subsection{Structured pruning based on MACs}

-Instead of relying on the number of parameters, pruning can also be guided by the number of MACs.
-The only difference is that we need to compute the MACs for each prunable group and determine the corresponding sparsity, defined as the ratio of pruned MACs to the original MACs.
-Following the approach suggested in~\cite{peng2023structured}, we adopt the formulas used in the DeepSpeed\footnote{\url{https://github.com/deepspeedai/DeepSpeed}} flops profiler to estimate MACs.
-For an input sequence of length $T$ and hidden size $d$, the MACs for each MHA and FFN module are computed as follows:
+In addition to parameter count, pruning can also be guided by the number of multiply–accumulate operations (MACs), providing a more direct estimate of computational cost.
+The key difference from parameter-based pruning lies in the sparsity objective, which is now defined with respect to the total MACs, rather than the number of parameters.
+Specifically, we compute the MACs for each prunable group and define the computational sparsity as the ratio of pruned to total MACs.

+Following~\cite{peng2023structured}, we estimate MACs using the formulas implemented in the \emph{DeepSpeed}\footnote{\url{https://github.com/deepspeedai/DeepSpeed}} FLOPs profiler.
+For an input sequence of length $T$ and hidden size $d$, the MACs for the MHA and FFN modules are

-where $h$ is the number of attention heads, $d^{head}$ is the dimensionality of each head, and $d^{int}$ is the intermediate size of FFN.
-For a 1-D convolution layer with kernel size of $K$, input channels of $C^{in}$, and output channels of $C^{out}$, the corresponding MAC can be computed by
+where $h$ is the number of attention heads, $d^{\mathrm{head}}$ is the dimensionality of each head, and $d^{\mathrm{int}}$ is the size of the intermediate FFN layer.
+For a 1D convolution layer with kernel size $K$, $C^{\mathrm{in}}$ input channels, and $C^{\mathrm{out}}$ output channels, the corresponding MACs are